-Pursuant to the Third Amendment, the Bank agreed to make a term loan to us on October 30, 2019, in the amount of \$15.0 million (the "Term Loan").
-The resulting net increase in the indebtedness of us was \$5.0 million.
-The Term Loan bears interest at a floating rate ranging from 1.25% to 2.75% above the prime rate.
-The amendment further provides that the Term Loan has a maturity date of October 30, 2023.
-We shall make monthly payments of interest only until the interest-only end date of August 1, 2022.
+On October 12, 2018, we entered into a Loan and Security Agreement with Western Alliance Bank (the "Loan Agreement").
+Pursuant to the Third Amendment, the Bank agreed to increase the Loan Agreement to \$15.0 million on October 30, 2019.
+The Loan Agreement bears interest at a floating rate ranging from 1.25% to 2.75% above the prime rate.
+The amendment further provides that the Loan Agreement has a maturity date of October 30, 2023.
+The interest-only period ended on August 1, 2022 and we began making payments towards the principal balance.